daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 So what is to note here :

 - Still $60,090 cheaper than the 8 hosts single socket cluster !
 (Nice pay raise for the team * wink * to my boss)
-- 12 more GHz to reduce the impact of the hypervisor overhead
+- 12 more GHz (to reduce the impact of the hypervisor overhead for example)
 - 20 more physical cores to decrease the vCPU to physical core ratio
 - 1 more host to improve redundancy and reduce failure domains
 - Room for growth.

+**The single socket servers has more resources and are cheaper than the dual socket ones.**

-Should we stop here?
-Maybe.
+Should we stop here? we could, the point is made.
 Will we?
 Boy no!

-Let's try to match the $235,824 of the dual socket cluster with single socket servers.
+Let's try to match the $235,824 of the dual socket cluster with single socket servers to see what resources we would get for the same price.

 And here it is: